PSauerborn/Octopus/README.md

     app.run(host='localhost', port=10999)
 ```

+The `Prometheus` plugin also supports a Token Based authentication scheme, that allows
+users to secure the `/metrics` route with an Authorization token defined on the Prometheus
+Server and application

 See https://prometheus.io/ for details on Prometheus and its configuration

 The plugin supports configuration via a local dictionary object and environment variables,